 9. Be utterly baffled.
 “Know you better”?
 Isn’t this about your work?
 And didn’t he write you out of the blue on Facebook because he liked your work?
 Write back that he did, in fact, offer you $65,000 a year over lunch.

-10. Get another confusing email back which says, “I’d have to work with you a bit first—edit a story or two and discuss story ideas.”
+10. Get another confusing email back that says, “I’d have to work with you a bit first—edit a story or two and discuss story ideas.”
 Panic.
 Start looking for a new job.

 11. Offer the Big Important Male Editor a 1,500-word essay you were going to give to More magazine for a fraction of the cost—$500 instead of More’s $3,000—just to build goodwill and prove that yes, you do want this job.
 Deal?